donmccurdy/glTF-Transform/README.md

 rather than being created by the API directly.

 ### Dependencies

+I recommend compiling with Node.js v12.x, which is the latest version with a prebuilt binary for `gl` as of April 2020.

 Runtime `dependencies` should be installed only to the sub-package in which they are needed.
 Any `devDependencies` are shared across all packages, and should be installed in the project root.
 Pull